Soap Film Drainage Using a Centrifugal Thin Film Balance: Results and discussion

 \subsection{Thickness measurements}

 In Fig.~\ref{fig:time_thickness}(a), we present typical time evolutions of full thickness profiles $h(r, t)$ in Regime 1, illustrating the coexistence of the two regions until the outer region fully invades the center.

+As observed in the space–time diagram of Fig.~\ref{fig:patch_diagram}(b), the positions of the isothickness fringes in the central zone remain nearly stationary over time, indicating a steady thickness profile.
+This behavior is reflected by the crosses in Fig.~\ref{fig:time_thickness}(a), which represent time-averaged values, with error bars corresponding to the temporal standard deviations.
+This observation indicates that internal flow described by Eq.~\eqref{eq:poiseuille} can be neglected in the central zone.
+Using typical values $\rho = 1000$~kg·m$^{-3}$, $\eta = 1$~mPa·s, $\omega = 40$~rad·s$^{-1}$, and $h_i = 5~\mu$m, the time required for the film thickness to decrease by a factor of two is of order $36\eta/(\rho \omega^2 h_i^2) \sim 900$~s.
+This timescale is consistently much longer than the lifetime of the central region, $t^\star$, confirming that internal flow is negligible over this duration.

 In Fig.~\ref{fig:time_thickness}(b), we plot $h_{\rm R}$, $h_{\rm 0}$ and $h_{\rm b}$ as functions of time for the same dataset.
 Since the thickness profile in the central region remains steady, $h_{\rm 0}$ stays constant up to $t^{\star}$, the time at which the central zone disappears.
 We observe that both $h_{\rm R}$ and $h_{\rm b}$ decrease over time.
 Moreover, a proportionality relation is verified between these two quantities: as shown in Fig.~\ref{fig:time_thickness}(c), plotting $h_{\rm b}$ against $h_{\rm R}$ reveals a proportionality with a coefficient of approximately 0.87, which holds even at early times.